“The happiness of the bee and dolphin is to exist. For man, it is to know that and wonder at it.”

 – Jacques Cousteau

 Hello.
 Welcome to UniGuide.
 My name is Kristen Stanton and I created this site for people like you and me.
-UniGuide’s mission is to make it easy and enjoyable for all kinds of people to live a lifestyle that is healthy for themselves, does not harm animals, and has a minimal negative impact on the natural environment.
-Ideally, UniGuide serves as a guide for consumers and as an ambassador for the thought leaders, service providers, and businesses that share these values.
+UniGuide’s mission is to help people live a lifestyle that’s healthy for themselves, does not harm animals, and has a minimal negative impact on the natural environment.
+After all, living in a way that helps to support life on Earth is good for all of us.
+I call this enlightened living.

 Right now, I donate 1% of revenue from product sales to animal welfare, wildlife conservation, and environmental protection nonprofits.
-Last year, UniGuide donated to the Center for Biological Diversity and Earth Alliance.
+For 2020, UniGuide donated to the Center for Biological Diversity and Sea Shepherd Conservation Society.

 In addition, I do my best to reduce the carbon emissions from UniGuide’s operations, as well as my own personally.
 When I can’t eliminate carbon emissions altogether, I pay to offset those emissions through carbon offset programs.
-For 2019, I donated to the Nature Conservancy because they factor diet into their carbon calculator as a way to reduce your CO2 emissions.
-And, as you hopefully know, eating a plantbased diet is one of the easiest ways you can personally lower your carbon footprint.
+For 2020, I offset UniGuide’s CO2 emissions with TerraPass.

 Ideally, every step in the lifecycle of a product should be environmentally sustainable and free of human and animal suffering.
 It’s a tall order in our modern world, but it’s not impossible.
 The collective brain power of human beings is more than capable of achieving such an ideal.
-It’s my hope that as I present products on UniGuide, they will fit this ideal.
-If I fall short due to ignorance, misinformation, or a failure to disclose information, I hope you’ll share your knowledge and correct me.
-I will certainly update content on UniGuide as I become better educated.
-As informed as I think I am, I know I’m just a student of the Universe, with a lot to learn.
+I believe we’re on the path to reaching that ideal, but we have more work to do.